Do move 1 for 30 seconds; rest for 30 seconds

-Watch Whitney Noble, an Equinox trainer in Chicago, demo the moves in the video above in Public’s Frank Sinatra suite, then click through the slideshow below for full descriptions of each exercise.
+Whitney Noble, an Equinox trainer in Chicago, demoes the moves below.
 Grab a stopwatch, go hard, and remember Wheeler’s wise words: “You can do anything for 30 seconds.”
 Happy Holidays.

 Sit on floor and place elbows on two sturdy chairs, side tables, ottomans or workout benches.
 Bend knees 90 degrees and lift feet off floor.
 Press elbows to into benches to engage back muscles and push chest forward as you pull knees into chest (as shown), then return to start.
 Repeat for 30 seconds. (works back and abs)

 Stand about one foot in front of bench, and place top of right foot on it, elbows bent 90 degrees, hands in fists and shoulder-height (as shown).
 Bend left knee, then jump, extending arms to ceiling.
 Continue jumping for 15 seconds.
 Switch sides; repeat. (works shoulders, abs, butt, legs)